voxoz/otp.mk/README.md

 ========

 We cannot guarantee that underlying backends would be fixed.
-However we are open to discuss best practice for resolving dependedcies, building and releasing Erlang application bundles.
+However we are open to discuss best practice for resolving dependencies, building and releasing Erlang application bundles.
 One thing we should remember that our main criteria is small size of otp.mk and clear design.

 Resolving (get, update, clean)
 ------------------------------

-There are severals way to resolve dependencies: using rebar.config, using mix.exs or using information based on *.app.src files.
+There are several way to resolve dependencies: using rebar.config, using mix.exs or using information based on *.app.src files.
-Basic resolving neeeded for determinig correct order of application:start(App) for launching release in developer mode.
+Basic resolving needed for determining correct order of application:start(App) for launching release in developer mode.
 We are using reltool_server for that purposes in depman.erl.